Black Eagle Dream

 Sonny Ray placed the frozen bag of corn right over the small gash on his forehead.
 “Caught his tooth,” Sonny Ray said with a grin.

-Sonny Ray loved traveling.
-He always pretended to be sad when his father announced they were moving again, but inside he surged with excitement.
-Sonny Ray had lived in Ohio, Hawaii, Japan, North Carolina, Georgia, California, Arizona, and Alaska.
+As a kid, Sonny Ray loved traveling.
+Sonny Ray had lived in Ohio, Hawaii, Japan, North Carolina, Georgia, California, Arizona, Alaska, and Nevada.

 Truthfully it didn’t really matter to him, because in certain respects he was odd man out on either side of the family tree.

-Sonny Ray had long wavy hair which he usually wore in a ponytail.
+Sonny Ray had long wavy hair.
 Walter was more conservative with short hair.
 Both had hazel eyes.
-Walter was fair, and Sonny Ray was considerably darker.
-He was also the tallest at six foot four.
+Walter was fair, as was there two siblings.and Sonny Ray was considerably darker, and the tallest at six foot four.

 Sonny Ray’s siblings would tease him that he was adopted when they were growing up.